Maverick (film): Cast

-Various Western actors make cameo appearances in the film people who have formerly worked with Donner, Gibson, Foster, or Garner, and other celebrities, including Danny Glover (uncredited), Hal Ketchum, and Corey Feldman as bank robbers; Read Morgan and Steve Kahan as card dealers; Art LaFleur and Leo Gordon as poker players at Maverick's first game; Paul Brinegar as the stagecoach driver; Denver Pyle as a cheating old gambler; Robert Fuller, Doug McClure, Henry Darrow, William Smith, Michael Paul Chan, and Charles Dierkop as riverboat poker players; William Marshall as a riverboat poker player defeated by Angel; Dennis Fimple as Stuttering, a player beaten by the Commodore; Bert Remsen as an elderly riverboat gambler beaten by Maverick; and Margot Kidder as missionary Margaret Mary, colleague of missionary Mary Margaret, in an uncredited appearance.
+Various Western actors make cameo appearances in the film, as well as people who have formerly worked with Donner, Gibson, Foster, or Garner, and other celebrities, including Danny Glover (uncredited), Hal Ketchum, and Corey Feldman as bank robbers; Read Morgan and Steve Kahan as card dealers; Art LaFleur and Leo Gordon as poker players at Maverick's first game; Paul Brinegar as the stagecoach driver; Denver Pyle as a cheating old gambler; Robert Fuller, Doug McClure, Henry Darrow, William Smith, Michael Paul Chan, and Charles Dierkop as riverboat poker players; William Marshall as a riverboat poker player defeated by Angel; Dennis Fimple as Stuttering, a player beaten by the Commodore; Bert Remsen as an elderly riverboat gambler beaten by Maverick; and Margot Kidder as missionary Margaret Mary, colleague of missionary Mary Margaret, in an uncredited appearance.
 Additional cameos cut from the film included Alice Cooper as the town drunk, Linda Hunt as a magician, and Clint Walker as a sheriff.

 Leo Gordon had played a semiregular supporting character in seasons one and two of the original Maverick television show, gambler Big Mike McComb.
 Gordon also later wrote a few episodes of the show.
 Margot Kidder had been Garner's co-star and onscreen love interest in the short-lived Western television series Nichols, reflected in their meeting in Maverick when her character quickly hints that his character might want to marry her.
 Danny Glover's cameo appearance references Donner's Lethal Weapon film series starring Glover and Gibson as cop partners.
 Their meeting in Maverick has them share a moment of recognition, complete with Lethal Weapon music, and as he leaves, Glover says Roger Murtaugh's catchphrase: "I'm too old for this shit."

 Various country music singers also cameo, including Carlene Carter as a waitress, Waylon Jennings and Kathy Mattea as a gambling couple with concealed guns, Reba McEntire as a spectator in the opening poker game, Clint Black as a sweet-faced gambler thrown overboard for cheating, and Vince Gill and his then-wife Janis Gill as spectators.